 However, the big nutritional boost in matcha comes from its catechin polyphenol content.
 The most important of these polyphenols is EGCG (epigallo-catechin gallate).
 The interest in EGCG for its potential health benefits by the scientific community has exploded and countless studies of its benefits are currently underway.

 Catechin polyphenols are compounds loaded with antioxidants.
-These antioxidants are the reason for the research into the ability of matcha tea to:
+These antioxidants and other beneficial parts of matcha green tea leaves have been found to:

 - Protect against several types of cancer by decreasing the growth of cancer cells

-- Help prevent cardiovascular disease (reduction of cholesterol in the blood and reduce high blood pressure)
+- Help prevent cardiovascular issues and heart disease (reduction of cholesterol in the blood and reduce high blood pressure)

 - Help the body resist toxins